Organiser's Description

 - The views around this Borders and Dumfries & Galloway route are fantastic

-- Riders are individually timed with a certificate at the end to verify your time
+- Riders are individually timed with the option of a certificate at the end to verify your time

-- Cafes on route and a free feed station on the Swire.
+- Cafes on route and free feed stations in Newcastleton, Eskdalmuir and on the Swire.

 - The challenge takes in the Samye Ling Tibetan Monastery, the largest Buddhist centre in Europe.